LTaniguti/learn-sociology/docs/concept-list.md

 - Ch.
 19 — Health and Medicine
 - Ch.
 20 — Population, Urbanization, and the Environment
 - Deeper children under each institution hub (e.g., hidden curriculum, secularization, marriage patterns, political systems)
-- All of Mode 4 (sociologist network) scaffolding — the `theorists` frontmatter field will accumulate this data passively as nodes are written
+- All of Mode 4 (sociologist network) scaffolding — the `thinkers` frontmatter field will accumulate this data passively as nodes are written

 ## Statistics